-These prescription drugs are covered under Part B and not covered under the Medicare

-Prescription Drug Program (Part D) and therefore do not apply to your Medicare Part D out- of-pocket maximum.
+These prescription drugs are covered under Part B and not covered under the Medicare Prescription Drug Program (Part D) and therefore do not apply to your Medicare Part D out- of-pocket maximum.

+Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.